The Vanishing Witch

 The critically acclaimed Queen of the Dark Ages introduces a chilling novel set against the backdrop of the Peasants' Revolt.

-The Vanishing Witch by Karen Maitland, author of the hugely popular Company of Liars, will thrill fans of The Witchfinder's Sister and His Bloody Project with its chilling recreation of the Peasants' Revolt.
+Step back in time with Karen Maitland, author of the hugely popular Company of Liars.
+This dark tale is sure to thrill fans of The Witchfinder's Sister and C. J. Sansom with its chilling recreation of the Peasants' Revolt.

 'A gem, crafted in the darkness ...
 Maitland has produced another gripping tale, from a darker age, which has surprising resonances with the present' Independent on Sunday

 Lincoln, 1380.
 A raven-haired widow is newly arrived in John of Gaunt's city, with her two unnaturally beautiful children in tow.